 Museum retracing the life of resistance fighter Jean Moulin, explaining his Provencal roots and his attachment to the village of Saint-Andiol.

-The Jean Moulin Museum provides visitors with all the keys to understanding, in an interactive way, the journey of a life: a story born in Provence, before taking national and European paths, serving humanist ideals until the ultimate sacrifice.
+The Jean Moulin Museum in Saint Andiol provides visitors with all the tools needed to interactively understand the journey of a life: a story that began in Provence, before taking national and European paths in the service of humanist ideals, leading to the ultimate sacrifice.

 For groups : Booking required in advance at least a month before the visit.